 From time to time we all encounter situations where a person’s behaviour is inappropriate and we feel a need to say something.
 However, these conversations aren’t easy or enjoyable.
+So how do you successfully conduct courageous conversations in the workplace?

 As a business owner, it may be that your job requires you to have these conversations with people on a regular basis.
 Performance issues often require courageous conversations.
 Or maybe it’s something more personal or you may have to tell someone that they didn’t get the promotion and give some hard feedback as to why.